YahyaYasser74/trX6725x_gsipatch/README.md

 #---------...---------#

+the method for downloading module; go to "Releases" page, then click "Source code (zip)" then it will start downloading instantly.

 That's all, Hope you to enjoy with more, fair experience on GSI Builds even fluently, and if you want more essentials/latest news for this device, check my telegram group for module news and incoming updates via "https://t.me/iX6725NEWS", with the mainly group which finds many X6725 users there with helping and essentials via "@smart10mirror", Enjoy! :D